Mon, 13 September 2021

 If you can’t find your owner’s manual then visit the website of your car manufacturer.
 Most automakers publish their car manuals online, so it should be no problem for you to find yours.

 Brakes are obviously a vital safety feature of driving that must be in perfect working order before you go on the road.
+Here’s how you check your brakes:

-You should also keep an eye on your dashboard, as a warning light will come on if there is any wear and tear issues with your brake pads
+*You should also keep an eye on your dashboard, as a warning light will come on if there is any wear and tear issues with your brake pads.

 *Please note that brake fluid is corrosive.
 If you’re concerned about this then take your car to a mechanic to check its brake fluid levels.